 Every time a shopkeeper is renamed the new name get validated first.
 The plugin uses a regular expression for this validation which you can find and edit in the config file.
 This regular expression specifies which characters can be used for the name and how long the name has to be at least and at maximum.
 By default this regular expression might not contain the color code character '&'.
 So in order to allow colors for shopkeeper names you have to add that character to the regular expression in the config.

 Will you add support for currency plugins (integrate with Vault)?

-How can I get shopkeepers to spawn when WorldGuard blocks them?
+How can I get shopkeepers to spawn when some other plugin like WorldGuard blocks them?

 Can I have more than eight trades on a shopkeeper?